aesc-silicon/elements-sdk/README.rst

 Docker
 ######

-The Elements SDK supports to run inside Docker.
-Currently, only self-build images can be used due a lack of uploading pre-build images.
+The Elements SDK supports running inside Docker.
+Currently, only self-build images can be used due to a lack of uploading pre-build images.

 Custom Image
 ************

-A Docker Compose configuration is provided for systems which do not run with the recommended versions.
-The Docker will have included all required packages for the SDK, expect vendor toolchains.
+A Docker Compose configuration is provided for systems that do not run with the recommended versions.
+The Docker will have included all required packages for the SDK, except vendor toolchains.
 Build the image (which can take some minutes).

 .. code-block:: text